GuinaF2/Game-Review-Page/README.md

 - Clean and organized code structure.

-- Demonstrates proficiency in HTML and CSS.​
+- Demonstrates proficiency in HTML.​

 ## Getting Started
 To view the project locally: